tjhickey724/compiler_design/notes/optimization/LivenessAnalysis.md

 again in some future instruction.
 If so the variable is **live** for every instruction from the current instruction until its next use.

-If a variable is in a register and is not live then that register can use used for another variable!
+If a variable is in a register and is not live (i.e. is dead) then that register can use used for another variable!

 ## Liveness analysis for basic blocks